mazinden/staking-api/polkadot/staking_privat_node.md

-# Getting Started
+# Getting Started Privat Node

-The staking process for Polkadot in Staking API consists of several steps:
+The staking process for Polkadot in the Staking API with a privat node consists of several main steps:

-1. Submit Bond: submitting a bond to the Polkadot network in exchange for some other benefit.
+1. Submit Bond: Submit a bond to the Polkadot network in exchange for certain benefits.
-2. Sign transaction: sign transaction before broadcasting.
+2. Sign Transaction: Sign the transaction before broadcasting it.
-3. Send transaction: broadcast transaction to the Polkadot network.
+3. Send Transaction: Broadcast the transaction to the Polkadot network.
-4. Submit Nomination: the action of choosing validators within the Polkadot network.
+4. Add Proxy Account: Staking proxies allow users to delegate their staking rights to another account, which can then sign transactions on their behalf.

 [Get an authentication token](doc:authentication) to start using Staking API.

-For Polkadot available several networks:

-- `mainnet` — the main network.
-- `kusama` — a canary network that holds real economic value.
-- `westend` — a testnet.

 A request examples is provided using [cURL](https://curl.se/).

 ## 1. Submit Bond

 Send a POST request to [/api/v1/polkadot/{network}/staking/bond]().
-Use https://test-api.p2p.org for testing or https://api.p2p.org for production.

-Example request (for `westend`):
+Example request (for `westend` network):

 ```curl
 curl --request POST \